CELTA, TEFL, or TESOL?

 TEFL stands for Teaching English as a Foreign Language.

 In order to gain access to the TEFL industry, there are many types of TEFL certificates, such as weekend courses, online courses and face to face courses.
 However, there are only two accredited key qualifications – the Trinity CertTESOL (Certificate in Teaching English to Speakers of Other Languages) and the Cambridge CELTA (Certificate of English Language Teaching to Adults).

 What is the difference between CELTA or TEFL or TESOL?

-The Trinity CertTESOL and CELTA courses are the only accredited TEFL courses which are recognised by both the British Council and employers worldwide.
-The qualifications and recognition are exactly the same, the only difference is is that the CELTA is accredited by Cambridge University and the Trinity Cert TESOL by Trinity College London.
+The Trinity CertTESOL and CELTA courses are the only accredited TEFL courses that are recognised by both the British Council and employers worldwide.
+The qualifications and recognition are exactly the same, the only difference is that the CELTA is accredited by Cambridge University and the Trinity Cert TESOL by Trinity College London.

 Other TEFL courses will not have the same credibility, therefore may not be effective in helping you to start your career as an EFL teacher.

 Find out more by reading our blog post: What is the difference between Trinity CertTESOL and Cambridge CELTA?

 At our centre we offer full-time, part-time, and 100% online or Blended Trinity CertTESOL courses and Teacher Development courses.

 Why shouldn’t I just do an online and/or weekend course?

 First of all, most employers don’t accept online or weekend TEFL courses.
 There is one simple reason that makes studying in a school the right option: PRACTICE!